arpabet/beans/README.md

     &holder{},
     func() []string { return []string {"a", "b"} },
 )
+require.Nil(t, err)

-ctx.Close()
+defer ctx.Close()
 ```

 ### Collections

-Beans Framework supports injection of bean collections like Slice and Map.
+Beans Framework supports injection of bean collections including Slice and Map.
-All collection injections would be treated as collection of beans, if you need to inject collection of primitive types, please use function injection.
+All collection injections would be treated as collection of beans.
+If you need to inject collection of primitive types, please use function injection.

 Example:
 ```